zulays/travel-scout/README.md

 - Create callback function that will populate information after country value is inputted in search bar
 - Add media queries for responsive design
 - Refine CSS styling
-- Use 3rd API to populate currency conversion -- TBD, maybe not
+- Use 3rd API to populate weather ticker tape above the footer

 ## Project Schedule